Klaim/stdcxx-privext/proposal/draft.md

       return a.*p; // read private member
     }

-This example does work in C++11 and would be a standards conforming way to violate access control if this proposal were to be accepted.
-However we believe this is not problem.
+This example would be a newly introduced standards conforming way to violate access control if this proposal were to be accepted.

+This is not actually a problem.
 This example is artificially contrived to exploit access control.
+It is not a common error that would be made by novies nor is it an obvious or easy to use tool to abuse access control and write poor interfaces.
 Indeed, many methods of violating access control already exist within the current language \[[GotW076](GotW076)\].

-We agree with the author of this article:
+We agree with the author of that article.

 "The issue here is of protecting against Murphy vs. protecting against Machiavelli... that is, protecting against accidental misuse (which the language does very well) vs. protecting against deliberate abuse (which is effectively impossible).
 In the end, if a programmer wants badly enough to subvert the system, he'll find a way," \[[GotW076](GotW076)\].